 The transitional provisions of this Standard permit an entity to either: restate the contracts that existed in each prior period presented per AASB 108: Accounting Policies, Changes in Accounting Estimates and Errors (subject to certain practical expedients in AASB 15); or recognise the cumulative effect of retrospective application to incomplete contracts on the date of initial application.
 There are also enhanced disclosure requirements regarding revenue.

-Although the directors anticipate that the adoption of AASB 15 may have an impact on the Group's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.
+Although the directors anticipate that the adoption of AASB 15, however due to the current trading environment we believe this to have no impact on the Group's financial statements.